pantrypoints/sp/content/en/research/countries/china/xi/chapter-15g.md

 weight: 374
 date: 2025-10-13
 description: ""
-c: "darkslategray"
+c: "firebrick"
 ---

-Comrade Xi Jinping pointed out: "Our party should do a good job in self-construction and truly become the most powerful political party in the world."3 This exposition clearly expresses the lofty aspiration and lofty pursuit of the Communist Party of China to comprehensively promote the new great project of party building, embodies the firm determination and high self-confidence of the Party Central Committee with Comrade Xi Jinping as the core in managing the party and administering the party, and reflects the broad vision and historical responsibility of a Marxist political party like ours.
+Comrade Xi Jinping pointed out: "Our party should do a good job in self-construction and truly become the most powerful political party in the world."3 This exposition clearly expresses the lofty aspiration and lofty pursuit of the CCP to comprehensively promote the new great project of party building, embodies the firm determination and high self-confidence of the Party Central Committee with Comrade Xi Jinping as the core in managing the party and administering the party, and reflects the broad vision and historical responsibility of a Marxist political party like ours.

-Looking at the whole world, no other political party has the courage and self-confidence of the Communist Party of China, and has such a sense of mission and responsibility.
-The reason for building the Communist Party of China into the most powerful political party in the world is that our Party is a Marxist political party ruling in a large developing country with a population of 1.4 billion, shouldering the historic heavy task of realizing the great rejuvenation of the Chinese nation and promoting the development of human civilization.
+Looking at the whole world, no other political party has the courage and self-confidence of the CCP, and has such a sense of mission and responsibility.
+The reason for building the CCP into the most powerful political party in the world is that our Party is a Marxist political party ruling in a large developing country with a population of 1.4 billion, shouldering the historic heavy task of realizing the great rejuvenation of the Chinese nation and promoting the development of human civilization.
 Pursuing and realizing communist ideals is the strength for our party to become the most powerful political party.

 Realizing the great rejuvenation of the Chinese nation is the most arduous mission entrusted to our Party by history, and opening up a brand-new path of human development of world significance is